AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “You mean the one you handed to me on Tuesday?
 Yea, I did.
 It’s… strange.”

 Although some of the mathematical notations were unfamiliar and, in some respects, archaic, every sentence of it was sharply written, even if not immediately comprehensible.
-Having read it over multiple times, he still could not follow every single one of its threads—it almost reminded him of Alex.
-He had been equally mesmerized by her mental prowess back in his Stanford days, a secret intellectual crush on his part.
+Having perused it multiple times, he still could not follow every single one of its threads.
+It quizzical nature reminded him of Alex, who had mesmerized him with her keen wit since their Stanford days—a secret but purely intellectual crush on his part.

 “Good. good.”